niplav/site/considerations_on_cryonics.md

 	* Cause 10: [Neonatal hemorrhage](https://en.wikipedia.org/wiki/Subgaleal_hemorrhage): 40%; bleeding inside the brain & dying as a result is probably pretty bad
 * 1-4 years:
 	* Cause 1: [Accident/Unintentional Injury](https://en.wikipedia.org/wiki/Accident): 55%
-	* Cause 2: [Congenital Anomalies](https://en.wikipedia.org/wiki/Birth_defect): 75%; here already slightly less because if somebody survived one year, the damage can't be as subsantial
+	* Cause 2: [Congenital Anomalies](https://en.wikipedia.org/wiki/Birth_defect): 75%; here already slightly less because if somebody survived one year, the damage can't be as substantial
 	* Cause 3: [Homicide](https://en.wikipedia.org/wiki/Homicide): 50%; I didn't look for the exact causes of death in infant homicide (*shudder*), but a lot is probably very damaging to the brain and/or collateral to homicide in the rest of the family?
 Perhaps also by the infant being killed by parents (probably shaking/suffocation)
 	* Cause 4: [Malignant Neoplasms](https://en.wikipedia.org/wiki/Cancer): 60%; Wikipedia says that "In children, acute lymphoblastic leukemia and brain tumors are most common", death probably occurs in a hospital which makes the number not too low
 	* Cause 5: [Influenza](https://en.wikipedia.org/wiki/Influenza) and [Pneumonia](https://en.wikipedia.org/wiki/Pneumonia): 85%; seems to primarily damage the lungs, perhaps collateral brain damage due to lack of oxygen